wp-plugins/ssh-sftp-updater-support/readme.txt

 * use SFTP for recursive chmod instead of SSH / exec
 * fix plugin for people using custom WP_CONTENT_DIR values (thanks, dd32!)
 * plugin prevented non-SFTP install methods from being used
+* make it so private keys can be uploaded in addition to being copy / pasted